Shiv-am-04/VertxAI-Assignment/Assignment-I/README.md

                      which is now ready to directly feed into the gemini model for matching score.

 ***Finally I used gemini model and provide the start-up and matched investor details to it.
 After the model analyze the details it provide the match score and ranks them.***

+*Improvements*

+1. Using a more better premium vector databases like AstraDB,Pinecone which can store more embeddings with higher dimension making the retrieved document more accurate.